CosmoLike/cocoa/README.md

 (**Warning**) We have a monthly quota of only 150 GB in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone repositories with large files (each clone will download around 5GB from Git LFS).
 See appendix [Git LFS](https://github.com/CosmoLike/cocoa/blob/master/README.md#git-lfs) for further information.

-### Installation/Compilation of Numerical libraries (CAMB/CLASS/Planck..)
+Cocoa chooses the preferred method of installation/compilation via special environment keys located on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script (Docker is the default option).

-Cocoa chooses the preferred method of installation via special environment keys located on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script (Docker is the default option)
+Choose accordingly to the used installation method of cocoa required packages

     # ----------------------------------------------------------------------------
     # -----------------------  OPTIONS FOR SYSTEM INSTALLATION -------------------